Matt Ginter

-After playing in colleg at Mississippi State, he made his Major League Baseball debut in 2000 with the Chicago White Sox.
-He was signed by the Boston Red Sox to a minor league contract, and started in 2006 pitching for the Pawtucket Red Sox.
-He had a strong start to the season, notably pitching eight innings of two-hit shutout baseball on April 23, and lowering his season ERA to 2.35 and his K/BB rate to 7.
+Ginter signed a minor league contract with the Boston Red Sox on February 1, 2006.
+He began the season with the Triple-A Pawtucket Red Sox, and had a strong start to the season, notably pitching eight innings of two-hit shutout baseball on April 23.
+This start lowered his season ERA to 2.35 and his K/BB rate to 7.
 He was a strong candidate to be called up to the Red Sox to join the starting rotation, temporarily, while David Wells recovered from a knee injury.
+On July 1, Ginter exercised an out clause in his contract and became a free agent.
+At the time, he was 3–9 with a 3.64 ERA in 15 starts for Pawtucket.
+On July 9, Ginter signed with the Pittsburgh Pirates.
+He spent the remainder of the season with the Triple-A Indianapolis Indians, going 2–5 with one save and a 5.50 ERA.

-Ginter exercised an out clause in his contract after going 3–9 in Pawtucket and not being called up before July 1.
-Ginter started 2007 with the Memphis Redbirds, the Triple-A affiliate of the St. Louis Cardinals, but after becoming a free agent, signed in late August with the Milwaukee Brewers, and was assigned to their Triple-A affiliate, the Nashville Sounds.
+On February 12, 2007, Ginter signed with the St. Louis Cardinals.
+Ginter began the 2007 season with the Triple-A Memphis Redbirds, posting a 2–6 record with two saves and a 4.06 ERA in 31 games (eight starts) before being released on August 17.
+He was later signed by the Milwaukee Brewers on September 1, and was assigned to their Triple-A affiliate, the Nashville Sounds.
 He became a free agent after the season.

 On December 21, 2007, the Cleveland Indians signed Ginter to a minor league contract with an invitation to spring training.
 The Indians called Ginter up to start on July 12, 2008.
 In his first major league appearance in three years, Ginter went five shutout innings with five strikeouts to record the win.
 After spending time on the disabled list, Ginter was sent outright to the minors on August 25 and became a free agent at the end of the season.
 In January 2009, he signed a minor league contract with the Milwaukee Brewers.
 He filed for free agency after the season.